facelessuser/pymdown-extensions/docs/src/markdown/extensions/tabbed.md

 }
 ```

-!!! tip "Special Considerations"
+/// tip | Special Considerations
 If you are combining this feature with something like ["tab select"](#tab-select), you may have to not link tabs on
 initial page load to ensure the default is not overridden.
 The example above does not initiate tab linking on
 initial page load, only registration of the event.
 Some may attempt to implement tab linkage such that selected tabs
 are remembered across pages, special consideration would be required in such situations and is beyond the scope of
 this simple example.
+///

 ## Alternate Style

-!!! new "New 9.0"

-!!! warning "Experimental Feature"
+/// new | New 9.0
+///

+/// warning | Experimental Feature
+///

 The original idea behind the Tabbed extension was to provide a tabbed interface in Markdown that could be driven purely
 by CSS.
 If JavaScript was disabled or unavailable, tab functionality would remain.